-St Mary street is one of the main streets of central Cardiff – the capital city of Wales and a city like any other in the UK.
-The street is one of the main hubs of clubs and pubs of the city.
-Sooner or later most party goers end up on that street.
-The street is closed for cars on Saturday nights and together with adjoining alleys and lanes becomes the main scene of fuelled by alcohol and emotions city’s nightlife.
+Cardiff – the capital of Wales.
+An average British city you could say.
+But there is one quite unusual street, called St Mary street.
+Filled with shoppers, commuters and office workers during the week days, it transforms itself into a party stage on every Saturday night.
+Sooner or later most party goers end up in one of St Mary street’s bars and pubs.
+The street together with adjoining lanes becomes the main scene of fuelled by alcohol and emotions city’s nightlife.
 Everything takes place in public – from drinking, fighting, kissing to crying and sleeping.
-Supermen chat up Playboy Bunnies, somebody lies on the pavement taking a nap, the hungry ones finish their portions of chips and the policemen stop another argument or fight.
+There are queues outside popular bars and the security guards together with police patrols, keep an eye on the whole spectacle.
+Supermen chat up Playboy Bunnies, somebody takes a nap on the pavement, the hungry ones finish their portions of chips, the needy ones urinate by the wall, bins overflow and the policemen stop another argument and fight.
 Nobody seems to worry about tomorrow, what matters is here and now.
-Then another week at work or university, until the next weekend.
+Then a taxi back home if you are lucky to find one, if not a slow drunk walk back.
+A quiet hungover Sunday and another week at work or school.
+Until the next weekend.